jguertl/SharePlugin/docs/ShareMessageAndLinks.md

     CrossShare.Current.Share(new ShareMessage
     {
        Title = "Motz Cod.es",
-       Message = "Checkout Motz Cod.es! for all sorts of goodies", Url = "http://motzcod.es"
+       Text = "Checkout Motz Cod.es! for all sorts of goodies", Url = "http://motzcod.es"
     },
     new ShareOptions